root-project/root/interpreter/llvm/src/docs/LangRef.rst

     show that no exceptions passes by it.
 This is normally the case for the ELF x86-64 abi, but it can be disabled for some compilation units.
+``nocf_check``
+    This attribute indicates that no control-flow check will be performed on the attributed entity.
+It disables -fcf-protection=<> for a specific entity to fine grain the HW control flow protection mechanism.
+The flag is target independent and currently appertains to a function or function pointer.
+``shadowcallstack``
+    This attribute indicates that the ShadowCallStack checks are enabled for the function.
+The instrumentation checks that the return address for the function has not changed between the function prolog and eiplog.
+It is currently x86_64-specific.

 .. _glattrs: